Molmed/snpseq_metadata/README.md

 bash tests/validate_test_data.sh $(pwd) /tmp/test_output
 ```
 ## Package structure
-The code is built around the concept of having a set of classes represent metadata and provide internal logic,
+The code is built around the concept of having a set of models that represent metadata and provide internal logic,
-functionality for serializing and de-serializing etc. Such a set of classes can then represent metadata from a specific
+functionality for serializing and de-serializing etc. Such a model can then represent metadata from a specific
-source (e.g. LIMS, NGI, SRA) and are collected as a separate module under `snpseq_metadata/models/[source]_models`.
+source (e.g. LIMS, NGI, SRA) and the class files are collected as a separate module under
+`snpseq_metadata/models/[source]_models`.

 A conversion layer that provide functionality to convert between metadata models is provided in
-`snpseq_metadata/models/converter.py`, with the help of library mappings from NGI to SRA terminologies in
+`snpseq_metadata/models/converter.py`, with the help of mapping utilities for translating e.g. NGI to SRA library
-`snpseq_metadata/models/ngi_to_sra_library_mapping.py`.
+terminologies in `snpseq_metadata/models/ngi_to_sra_library_mapping.py`.

 ### ENA/SRA XML schema
 [ENA/SRA](https://www.ebi.ac.uk/ena/browser/home) provide